 No additional information – see Section A10.2 for details.

-You will not have to pay us anything for any unauthorised transactions on your account made by someone other than you or an additional cardholder unless we can show that you gave someone your card or security details to make the transactions.
-In this case, you will be liable for all use of the card before you give us notice under Section A10.2.
-You will not have to pay us for any unauthorised transactions made with the card at a distance, e.g. online.
-If you are not liable for a transaction, we will refund it and any charges and interest resulting from it.
-We will not have any further liability.
+You should notify us as soon as you become aware of an unauthorised transaction (including where this has been initiated via a PISP).
+You will not have to pay us anything for any transactions on your account made by someone other than you or an additional cardholder unless we can show that you gave someone else your card or security details to make the transactions.
+In this case, you will be responsible for all use of the card before you give us notice under Section A10.2, except that you will not be responsible for unauthorised transactions if:

 You can ask us to refund a purchase (and any interest we have charged on it) if all the following conditions are satisfied: